amithkumar10/MERN-TEMPLATE/README.md

 ---

 ## **📜 License**
 This project is **open-source**.
-Feel free to use it for your projects.
+Feel free to use it to build projects.